Menu

 Beyond the Main Gorge Walking Track, there are a couple of other trails you could hit.

-Sadly, the track to Baloon Cave remains closed after the boardwalk caught fire and destroyed much of the rock art there earlier this year.
+Sadly, the track to Baloon Cave remains closed after the boardwalk caught fire and destroyed much of the rock art there in 2020.
 But here’s a quick overview of the hiking trails you could do.

 The trail starts at the visitor centre and loops back around Carnarvon Creek for an easy stroll.
 It’s not particularly amazing but we’ve used it as an alternative end to coming out of the gorge.